 Example: "I played a composition that was originally just called 'Seven-Four,'" DeJohnette says.

-(2) I dedicate this book to my parents, John Kelman and Alicia Keys
+(2) I dedicate this book to my parents, Michael Ricci and Alicia Keys

-"The Managing Editor, John Kelman, oversees all matters of content" - correct if there is only one managing editor.
+"The Publisher, Michael Ricci, oversees all matters of content" - correct if there is only one publisher.